 - Minimize reliance on waste disposal (landfilling and incineration); and

 - Conserve resources, minimize energy consumption, and reduce greenhouse gas (GHG) emissions, and other adverse environmental impacts.

 One year after date of the State of Vermont's MMP adoption, Vermont solid waste management entities (SWMEs)—including districts, alliances, groups, and independent towns—were required to adopt an approved Solid Waste Implementation Plan (SWIP) that addresses the above performance standards.
 The main purpose of a SWIP is to document solid waste facilities and services offered within a SWME’s jurisdiction, and to articulate how solid waste will be managed and reduced.

-A copy of the District's Solid Waste Implementation Plan may be downloaded below.
+A copy of the District's adopted Solid Waste Implementation Plan can be downloaded below.
 The current SWIP is in effect from January 1, 2021 through December 31st, 2025.